dadish/ProcessGraphQL/Readme.md

 ```

 ### Limitations
 At this stage the module only supports the `Query` schema.
-There is no `Mutation` for now.
+The support for `Mutation` will come
-It will be implemented as soon as people will request this feature.
+soon.

 ### Permissions
 ProcessGraphQL respects the ProcessWire permissions on template level.
 It basicly does that